hieppie/spacejam-client/README.md

 ## Future Goals:
 - I would like to let the teams to play against each other with live scores.
 - I would like to make a random stats generator for creating fictional characters

-## Plannings:
-- Read and understand the MVP
-- Brainstorm on ideas for the application
-- Lay out ERD and start designing the wireframes
-- Set up a schedule of tasks to do and when to complete then
-- Worked on the backend for the database
-- Worked on the front end to pull data from backend and make request to a 3rd party API.
-- Styled the app